Fast Relief For Your Neck Pain With Physical Therapy

 - Injuries.
-Whiplash is one of the most common injuries that results in neck pain, typically sustained by an automobile or high-impact sports collision.
-This is known as a “strain” injury, causing the head to whip rapidly back-and-forth, thus affecting the soft tissues in the back of the neck.
+Whiplash is one of the most common injuries that result in neck pain, typically sustained by an automobile or high-impact sports collision.
+This is known as a “strain” injury, causing the head to whip rapidly back and forth, thus affecting the soft tissues in the back of the neck.

 - Muscle strains.
 The muscles in your neck can become strained by overuse.
 Even something as simple as sitting at your desk all day with your neck craned toward the computer screen can lead to a strain in your neck muscles.

 - Nerve compression.
 If you have a herniated disc in your neck or a narrowing of the foramen (space where the nerves exit the spine), the nerves that branch out from your spinal cord can become compressed.
 In some cases, nerve pain can even extend from the neck all the way down to the hands and fingers — a condition known as “radiculopathy.”

 - Illnesses.
 Certain diseases and ailments can result in neck pain, such as rheumatoid arthritis, meningitis, or cancer.